nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:
 * `addECName 1 en/John Doe` to add the emergency contact's name "John Doe" to the 1st person in the list.
-* `addECName 2 en/` to delete the emergency contact's name from the 2nd person in the list.
+* `addEcName 2 en/` to delete the emergency contact's name from the 2nd person in the list.

 ### Adding an Emergency contact's number : `addEcNumber`